wp-plugins/woocommerce-book-keeper/readme.txt

 4. Export from a date to another.

 == Frequently Asked Questions ==

+=Is the export OK with my software ?=

+WBK export format is quite universal, and most of softwares we know are compatible with the exported file.
+But you might need to change column headers or to do some minor changes.
+Most of accounting softwares need you to chose an import format too, so you can configure it to exactrly match with the file if you want.

+If you encounter problems, we are openminded and we'de like to make our export more and more accurate so you can send us a CSV file from your software and we'll try to upgrade our plugin.

 =Some orders are not balanced, why?=

 Until Woocommerce 2.3, coupons were possibly added after taxes, which is not allowed in accounting (and by the law...) so you might have not matching amounts on these particular sales.